GunioRobot/pathways/README.markdown

 ### Rack::URLMap

-If you want to load Resque on a subpath, possibly alongside other apps, it's easy to do with Rack's `URLMap`:
+If you want to load Pathways on a subpath, possibly alongside other apps, it's easy to do with Rack's `URLMap`:

 ``` ruby